-- 1. Primary infection covers the first six months after infection.
-It is also called "acute" or "early" infection. - Chronic infection covers everything after the first six months.
+- Primary infection covers the first six months after infection.
+It is also called early infection.
+Acute infection refers to the first few months. - Chronic infection covers everything after the first six months.
 If you are not treated in early infection, chronic infection has two phases: before ART and after ART.